fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.17.2 =
+Bug fix.
+Makes strings in blocks translatable.
+Bug fix.
+Add default block editor toolbar to all blocks to help users move and remove them.
+Bug fix when loading editor sidebar.
+YouTube Video ID block now embeds the video in the block editor.
+Changes the way most blocks are built so they each have their own block.json file.
+This will help directories correctly count how many blocks are provided in the plugin.

 = 14.17.1 =
 Helps new users understand where to find the list of vehicles by adding a line to the Listings Pages table on the Settings page for the default post type archive.
 Detects an empty permalink structure and adds a Site Health test to recommend a change.
 With default/no permalinks, slash inventory is not added to rewrite rules and the default vehicle archive is /?post_type=inventory_vehicle instead of slash vehicle.
 Adds an admin notice on the plugin settings page to draw user attention to Site Health when there are recommendations.
 Bug fix in invp_get_the_last_modified() template tag for support outside the loop.
 Starts passing the post ID when getting the raw meta value.
 Bug fix in invp_get_the_carfax_url_report() template tag for support outside the loop.
 Starts passing the post ID when getting the VIN.
 Bug fix in invp_get_the_odometer() template tag.
 Check if the post ID is available from the loop when the passed value is empty or not passed.